 The wonder of plants has never stopped surprising Maria.
-In her PhD in Alcala University, and the Centre for Environmental Sciences, CSIC, Spain, she studied the plant communities that naturally thrived in soils highly contaminated by trace elements (cadmium, lead, arsenic, zinc, copper) and organic contaminants (like PCBs, and PAHs), and how to use those plants –and their associated microorganisms – to remediate those soils.
+In her PhD at Alcala University and the Centre for Environmental Sciences, CSIC (Spain), she studied the plant communities that naturally thrived in soils highly contaminated by trace elements (cadmium, lead, arsenic, zinc, copper) and organic contaminants (like PCBs, and PAHs), and how to use those plants and their associated microorganisms to remediate those soils.

 Maria's ResearchGate profile(external link).

 More information about ESR's mānuka and kānuka project to improve water quality.